Introduction

 Have you ever considered calming activities like yoga or hitting the gym?
 They don't just ease ADHD symptoms, they can also dial down that gnawing urge in your jaw.

-And let’s talk about night guards.
+And let’s talk about mouth guards.
 Have they been on your radar for nighttime wear?
 Sure, they might take some getting used to, but trust us, these little lifesavers are worth their weight in dental gold.

 Behavioral therapies have a role to play, too.
 Take biofeedback for example.
 It's all about becoming more aware of when you're grinding and clenching those teeth so that you can stop it right as it happens.